Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 use in retirement, it doesn't seem that this is reliable enough for me to rely on it."

-But that's what happened to Etherium,the number two most well-known cryptocurrency in the world, behind bitcoin.
+But that's what happened to Etherium, the number two most well-known cryptocurrency in the world, behind bitcoin.

 You might look at all of this and say "it would be